williambdean/ruff-rules.nvim/README.md

 --- Picker for flake8 rules
 :RuffRules F

---- Picker for a specific rule
+--- Pull up buffer for a specific rule
 :RuffRules F401
 ```